-The journey to your cup begins in tea gardens around the world, where Tetley tea is made from the young leaves and unopened buds of the plant, Camellia sinensis.
-We grow and buy tea from all across the world to get that lovely, full-bodied flavour that’s unique to Tetley.
+The journey to your cup begins in tea gardens around the world.
+Tea is made from the young leaves and unopened bugs of the plant, camellia sinensis.
+We grow and buy tea from across the world to ensure a full-bodied and high-quality product every time.

-Before landing on a shelf at your local store, each Tetley blend undergoes a crucial four-stage journey from crop to cup.
-The key ingredients are care and attention – after all, that’s what goes into making a great quality cup of tea.
+Before landing on a shelf at your grocery store, each Tetley blend undergoes a four-stage journey.
+They key ingredients are care and attention which is, after all, what goes into making a great cup of tea.

-Malawi - Known as the warm heart of Africa, the soil in this country is beautiful, vibrant, red color.
-This produces the most richly colored teas in the world.
+Malawi – known as the warm heart of Africa, the soil here is beautiful, vibrant, and red in colour which produces the most richly colored teas in the world.

-China - The Chinese are experts in green, white and oolong teas.
-Each region has its own unique style, with closely guarded secrets passed down through generations.
-It would be impossible to taste all of the tea in China!
+China – the Chinese are experts in green, white, and oolong teas.
+Each region has its own unique style with closely guarded secrets passed down through generations.
+It would be impossible to taste every tea in China!

-Ceylon (Sri Lanka) - This tropical island produces some beautiful teas – floral, fruity and smooth; it is grown high above sea level in the mountainous misty forests.
+Ceylon (Sri Lanka) – this tropical island produces some beautiful teas: floral, fruity, and smooth.
+Tea here is grown high above sea level in mountainous misty forests.

-Darjeeling (India) - Grown in the foothills of the Himalayas, teas here are delicate and peachy.
-In fact, they are often referred to as the champagne of teas.
+Darjeeling (India) – grown in the foothills of the Himalayas, teas from here are delicate and peachy.
+In fact, they’re often referred to as the champagne of teas.

-Assam (India) - Teas grown in the lush Brahmaputra valley of Northern India are rich, malty, brisk and full-bodied – perfect to wake you up in the morning.
+Assam (India) – teas grown in the lush Brahmaputra valley of Northern India are rich, malty, brisk, and full-bodied making them the perfect tea for an excellent morning brew.

-Indonesia - These islands in South East Asia produce naturally spicy teas that take flavor well, perfect for Earl Grey blends.
+Indonesia – the islands in South East Asia produce naturally spicy teas that take flavor well making them the perfect for earl grey blends.

-Tea can be grouped into four major types, according to the degree of oxidation or exposure to air
+Tea can be grouped into four major types, according to the degree of oxidation or exposure to air.
+These four types are:

-One of the most widely consumed in North America, black tea is stronger in flavour.
-It is withered, rolled, sifted and oxidized until turns into a bright copper colour.
+One of the most widely consumed tea types in North America, black tea is strong in flavour.
+It’s withered, rolled, sifted, and oxidized until it turns a bright copper colour.

 Extremely popular in China and Japan, green tea is free from the oxidation and withering process.

-Like Green tea, white tea is also non-oxidized but features young or minimally processed Camellia sinesis leaves, providing a light, sweet flavour.
+Like green tea, white tea is also non-oxidized but features young or minimally processed camellia sinensis leaves, providing a light and sweet flavour.